lukaswhite/php-feed-writer/docs/README.md

 $channel->unregisterNamespace( 'content' );
 ```

-Note that the Atom and Media namespaces are automatically added by this class when you add an atom link or some media respectively.
+Note that when you add an Atom link then the appropriate namespace is automatically added, and likewise media, GeoRSS or Dublin Core elements.

+Of course, you're free to add [your own custom namespaces](https://www.disobey.com/detergent/2002/extendingrss2/).

 ### Creating a Channel